 By Olivia Walford, Administrator at The Eaves

-If you are affected by dystonia or other movement disorders, you might experience anger and loneliness as a result.
-At The Eaves, we have over 100 therapists that can help by providing support.
-Our therapists are based across our practices in Guildford, Godalming and Farnham as well as online.
-They see individuals of all ages, families, couples and young people 12 hours a day, Monday to Saturday between 9am and 9pm.
+Practitioners at The Eaves offer talking therapy for a variety of mental health issues that veterans may face, including depression, PTSD and substance abuse.
+Our professionals see individuals of all ages, families, couples and young people 12 hours a day, Monday to Saturday between 9am and 9pm.
+We offer in-person sessions in Guildford, Farnham and Godalming, Surrey as well as online sessions UK-wide.
 Please call 01483 917000 to speak to a member of the referrals team.
 You can also send us an enquiry via our website.
 Click here to find out more.